Sign In / Sign Out

-Members of the Network for Value Chain Excellence include:
+Learn more about the Network for Value Chain Excellence.

-The Network Scholars program is a selective program and to be selected students must demonstrate work experience, applicable campus involvement, evidence of leadership skills, communication skills, interest in the supply chain field, and academic performance.
+The Network Scholars program is a competitive program.
+To be selected students must demonstrate work experience, applicable campus involvement, evidence of leadership skills, communication skills, interest in the supply chain field, and exemplary academic performance.
 Only 40 students are accepted in each cohort of students.